Deepakkumar325/Frist-and-last-charcter-captilize/README.md

-# Frist-and-last-charcter-captilize
+# Frist-and-last-charcter-capitalize
-#frist and last charcter in python
+#frist and last letter in python

 s=input("string")